mandychew/Working-with-Git-on-VSCode/README.md

 2. With this Git repository, you can use the Git features on VS Code (such as branching, commiting changes).
 On VS Code, this is called Version/Source Control.

 ## How to use Git on VS Code
-See the [video tutorial](https://code.visualstudio.com/docs/introvideos/versioncontrol) or the [documentation](https://code.visualstudio.com/docs/editor/versioncontrol) by VS Code for more details.

 To see details of your current repository changes, select the Source Control icon in the Activity Bar on the left or press `Ctrl+Shift+G`.

 ### Commit and Push Changes